 Installing the Windows operating system properly

-In the meantime, you can read the instructions on how to properly install Windows 7/8/10 on Microsoft’s official installation media provided by Microsoft can be found here.
+The instructions on how to install Windows 7/8/10 on the official installation media provided by Microsoft can be found here.

 Check the connections between your PC and your hard drive

-- Turn off the computer and remove the battery.
-Next, open the case of your computer.
+- Turn off the computer and remove the hard drive

 Automatic boot repair/repair